bitaemi/rxjs-reactive-patterns/README.md

 - transform the imperative way of writing code into declarative way:

-- a) replace state variables/members (data itself) with the coresponding Observables = INCOMING STREAMS OF DATA like:
+- a) replace state variables/members (data itself) with the corresponding Observables = INCOMING STREAMS OF DATA like:

 ```TypeScript
     courses$: Observable<Course[]>;
     // .. all the other required variables
 ```

-- eliminate the `subscribe` call to the Observables, thus eliminate the danger of forgeting to unsubscribe:
+- eliminate the `subscribe` call to the Observables, thus eliminate the danger of forgetting to unsubscribe:

 ```TypeScript
  this.courses$ = this.coursesService.findAllCourses();